SeppeM/MMM-DLijn/README.md

     ...

 ## Figuring out the correct stopID
-1. Open your web browser and navigate to the (https://www.delijn.be/en/haltes/).
+1. Open your web browser and navigate to (https://www.delijn.be/en/haltes/).
 2. Use the search field to find the stop you are interested in.
 3. Once you can see the list of connections for your stop in your browser, note the information between the (),<BR> this is the `StopID` you are looking for.